Massachusetts Court Records

 Dorchester, MA 02125

-In-person requests from Massachusetts marriage records are available Mondays through Fridays from 8:45 a.m. to 4:45 p.m. at the RVRS office.
+The RVRS office is open Monday through Friday from 8:45 a.m. to 4:45 p.m. for in-person requests of Massachusetts marriage records.
 Requesters may also pay the fees using checks or money orders.

 How to Get a Marriage License in Massachusetts

 Marriage licenses and marriage certificates are two completely separate legal documents.
 A marriage license is a legal document couples apply for before getting married, which permits them to get married.
-Marriage certificates, on the other hand, are the official record by the state, attesting to the formation of a marriage union.
+On the other hand, marriage certificates are the official record by the state, attesting to the formation of a marriage union.

-- The bride and groom must provide the county or city clerk with information such as proof of age - birth certificate or passport, Social Security Number, and the intended name to use on the marriage certificate
+- The bride and groom must provide the county or city clerk with information such as proof of age—a birth certificate or passport, Social Security Number, and the intended name to use on the marriage certificate.

 There is a 3-day waiting period before couples can pick up the marriage license.
 Massachusetts allows couples to waive the waiting period if they fill out the Marriage without Delay Form.
 Marriage licenses issued in Massachusetts are valid for 60 days after issue.

-The majority of Massachusetts marriage records are public records accessible by the public.
-Interested persons may access these records at the City or County Clerk's Office or at the RVRS.
+The majority of Massachusetts marriage records are public records accessible to the public.
+Interested persons may access these records at the City or County Clerk’s Office or the RVRS.
 Persons eligible to request Massachusetts marriage records include:

-- The couple named on the marriage record
+- Both spouses named on the marriage record

-- The couple's birth parents named on the marriage record
+- The couple’s birth parents are named on the marriage record

 - Family members, including children, siblings, grandparents, and grandchildren of the couple